Frequently Asked Questions

 Who can try out for the team?

-We accept applicants from all four undergraduate schools, regardless of debate experience.
+We encourage applicants from all Columbia schools, regardless of debate experience.
 Our new members come from all sorts of debate backgrounds, ranging from no experience at all to former high school champion debaters.
 Many of our most successful debaters have come onto the team with no prior experience.

 When do you hold tryouts?